How Will Automation Impact Facility Management Jobs?

 Automation in facility management isn’t a radically new concept.
 The first digital control systems for commercial buildings were developed in the 60s.
 Since then, the technology behind building automation has evolved considerably — particularly over the last five to 10 years.

-And as the adoption of advanced automation technologies like artificial intelligence (AI) and machine learning becomes more commonplace, many facilities managers are understandably concerned about how their role will be impacted.
+And as the adoption of advanced automation technologies like artificial intelligence (AI) and machine learning becomes more commonplace, many facility managers are understandably concerned about how their role will be impacted.
 (Articles with headlines like “Automation will destroy millions of jobs” don’t help, either.)

 But automation isn’t making facility managers obsolete — it’s actually making them more valuable.
 Here’s a look at how automation is affecting facility management jobs.